 Technological innovation is a genuinely social process: people matter!

 Technological innovation is a genuinely social process: people matter.
 New technologies are made, used and maintained by people.
 Conversely, technologies are shaping people, society, economy, politics, world views, and culture.
 Technologies and societies coevolve, currently, in the past, and in the future.
 In the form of lectures and hands-on exercises, participants of this course will learn how to understand, evaluate and shape this dynamic.
 The course is taught by an enthusiast team of governance and innovation scholars, philosophers, and historians from the University of Twente and international guest lecturers, e.g. from Colombia.
 When you leave Twente after ten days of intensive study and debate, you will have a clear view on the options and limitations of the conscious shaping of technology in society.
 We are more than looking forward to welcoming you on campus in August!

-The course Governance and Ethics of Technology is led and coordinated by Andreas Weber, an Assistant Professor in the department of Science, Technology, and Policy Studies of the University of Twente.
-He has a special interest in the long-term development of science and technology and digital heritage.
+The course Governance and Ethics of Technology is led and coordinated by Andreas Weber (Department of Science, Technology, and Policy Studies) and Jan Bergen (Department of Philosphy).

 The course is divided in three larger sections: